What is a Modeling Portfolio & How to Create One

 Once you have chosen one or more types of modeling to kickstart your career, it’s time to compile the best portfolio for the same.

 A modeling portfolio consists of two Parts that portray a Model: Information & Demonstration.
-Both Explain Who are you as a model
+Both Explain Who you are as a model

 Information Part of a Modeling Portfolio

-- Name and bio
+• Name and Bio

-- Career objective (optional)
+• Career Objective (optional)

 Read more: Tips to Become a Model in Pune